Quickstart

 import { privateKeyToAccount } from "viem/accounts";

-// Make a request - payments are handled automatically!
+// 4.
+Make request - payment is handled automatically

 const data = await response.json();